-Footballer Thomas Müller invests in app construction kit SmapOne
+Footballer Thomas Müller invests in SmapOne app builder

 The SaaS start-up receives 20 million euros from Nordwind Capital.
 Now it wants to double the number of employees.

-The no-code platform SmapOne receives growth financing of 20 million euros.
+The no-code platform SmapOne receives 20 million euros in growth financing.
 The round is led by Nordwind Capital, a Munich-based private equity firm.
-Among others, Paul Achleitner, Chairman of the Supervisory Board of Deutsche Bank, Bitkom President Achim Berg, as well as national football player Thomas Müller are investing in the start-up via Nordwind Capital.
+Among others, Paul Achleitner, Chairman of the Supervisory Board of Deutsche Bank, Bitkom President Achim Berg and national soccer player Thomas Müller are investing in the start-up via Nordwind Capital.

 SmapOne is an app construction kit for B2B customers.
-The cloud-based no-code platform enables even the inexperienced to build apps - via drag and drop.
-To date, 50,000 apps have been programmed via the platform, according to SmapOne.
+The cloud-based no-code platform enables even inexperienced users to build apps using drag and drop.
+According to SmapOne, 50,000 apps have been programmed via the platform to date.
 Customers include Vonovia and Dachser.

-Last year, the platform was used three times as often as in the previous year, the start-up says.
-SmapOne now wants to put the capital into growth.
-The number of employees - today 65 - is to double.
-The young company was founded in 2014 and has locations in Hanover, Dresden and Ulm.
+According to the start-up, the platform was used three times as often last year as in the previous year.
+SmapOne now wants to invest the capital in growth.
+The number of employees - currently 65 - is set to double.
+The young company was founded in 2014 and has offices in Hanover, Dresden and Ulm.

 Newsletter